OwnWise is subject to the relevant Terms and Conditions. The program will be limited to 100,000 customers.

 - A chance to win a trip to our annual conference, Mission Days

 - Invite to the OwnWise Community, including special sessions with the Wise team

 Make sure you're eligible

 To qualify for OwnWise, you need to:

 - Be located in the UK or EU (and not restricted by law or regulation from receiving and holding shares in Wise, or from any other OwnWise benefits)

 - Be able to receive the grant of OwnWise benefits without Wise having to take additional legal or procedural steps as a result of local laws or regulations in order to grant you OwnWise bonus shares or any other OwnWise benefits.

-- Current or former employees of Wise or any Wise Group company are not eligible.
+- Not be a current or former employee of Wise or any Wise Group company.

 Register your interest